selimslab/selimslab.github.io/HOME/_PRACTICAL-SKILLS/business/how-to-gain-wealth.md

 ---

-Apply specific knowledge, with leverage, and eventually you will get what you deserve.
+Apply specific knowledge, with leverage, and you will get what you deserve.

 ---

 If you want to live in the future, live in the freest place around.
-Because eventually, all of the innovators and creators will show up there.
+Because , the innovators and creators will show up there.

 ---

-An army of robots is freely available - it's just packed in data centers for heat and space efficiency.
+An army of robots is available - it's packed in data centers for heat and space efficiency.
 Use it.

 ---